Orange Collective

 The legacy automation budget computer-use replaces[6]

-The model layer is past proof-of-concept.
+The model layer is past proof-of-concept — past the human baseline, in fact.
 The runtime layer is the open question — and the one Cua exists to answer.

 Why Now